ssfsx17/ffpnp/Jobs/DarkKnight.md

 ### Dark Sword Tech T4

+Blood Price (self-only) - Until your next action, record all damage you receive from any sources (including your own Dark Sword abilities).
+On your next action, you regain an amount of MP equal to 5% of the damage.

 Crushing Blow (10 AP) (multi) - Attack, and attempt to cause Stop status (4).

 ### Dark Sword Tech T5

+Dark Mind (2 AP) (self-only) - Causes Shell status (4).

 Sanguine Sword (10 AP) (single) - Attack for double damage, ignoring Evasion.
 Drain an amount of HP equal to half of the damage.
 The effect is reversed against undead.

 ### Dark Sword Tech T6

+Delirium (4 AP) (self-only) - Regain an amount of MP equal to 2% of your maximum HP.

 Infernal Strike (10 AP) (single) - Attack for double damage, ignoring Evasion.
 Drain an amount of MP equal to 1/10th of the damage.
 The effect is reversed against undead.